Originally posted April 1st, 2012

 The revelations emerging daily from Washington and Wall Street of “financial abuse” perpetrated by Goldman Sachs and friends are old news to those who have long posited the financial markets as the world’s largest casino.
 (It’s also the most fun casino, since participants usually get to play with other people’s money.)
 The shenanigans, ranging from the development of . . . → Read More: Suckers!

 Take a walk around your city’s downtown.
 Look at the skyline.
 Note the names on the tallest buildings.
 See who has the wealth.

 In Los Angeles, almost all the skyscrapers bear the names of corporations that handle money: banks, accounting firms, insurance companies.
 This seems right.
 These organizations, one reckons, ought to have lots of money because, well, they have lots of money, even if it’s mostly other people’s money.
-Once you get past the fact that these super-rich cartels construct their towering edifices with wealth created almost magically, alchemically, accumulated either by selling our money back to us at prices hundreds-of-percent above what they pay for it (banking), pooling our money and amortizing the risk while skimming off the vigorish like an old-timer bookie (insurance), or counting it in creative ways (accounting), these enormously profitable concerns announce their spectacular success with tangible evidence poking into . . . → Read More: Where the Money Is
+Once you get past the fact that these super-rich cartels construct their towering edifices with wealth created almost magically, alchemically, accumulated either by selling our money back to us at prices hundreds-of-percent above what they pay for it (banking), pooling our money and amortizing the risk while skimming off the vigorish like an old-timer bookie (insurance), or counting it in creative ways (accounting), these enormously profitable concerns announce their spectacular success with tangible evidence poking . . . → Read More: Where the Money Is

 Originally posted October 18th, 2009